OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

     A B C

 The named argument ``sep`` defines which separator to include between the additional terms of the array.
-Future revisions of InputFileGenerator will hopefully be able to detect this automatically.

 The input file templating capability that comes with OpenMDAO is basic but quite functional.
 If you need a more powerful templating engine, particularly one that